-But with the many online business who has found success through Google, there are those whose business have for the very same reason.
+But with the many online businesses who has found success through Google, there are those whose business has for the very same reason.

 Josh Bachynski launched an IndieGogo campaign that plans to create a documentary of businesses who have been decimated by Google’s business practices.
 Below is a teaser to the video.

 The campaign is still ongoing.
 If you want to contribute to the documentary in some capacity, click here to visit the campaign page.

 But back to the question: Is Google evil?

 Referring to the documentary, Google is deemed evil due to the algorithm changes that pushed online businesses down the SERPs.
 It can also refer to the competitive nature of SEO, where some would go as far as to destroy their competitors by way of negative SEO.

 A strong argument can be made against these businesses – their dependency to Google and SEO cost them, plain and simple.
 Instead of expanding their avenues of getting leads and customers to their businesses, they put all their eggs into one basket.

 Granted, SEO is relatively cheaper than TV adverts or print materials.
 Businesses are looking to cut back on spending and make the most out of resources.

 But if they really want to succeed, businesses need to branch out soon enough to explore more avenues of growth instead of using the same old strategy.

 What the documentary has yet to touch upon – and the biggest reason why people believe Google is indeed evil – is its ability to harvest user information to their benefit.